 (ii) In the event the Corporation's Common Stock is not publicly traded, the Fair Market Value of such Common Stock shall be determined by the Committee in good faith pursuant to the requirements of Treas.
 Reg. §1.409A-1(b)(5)(iv)(B).
 The Committee shall determine the Fair Market Value of such Common Stock by reference to the most recent valuation performed by an appraisal or valuation firm selected by the Corporation.
-If the most recent valuation performed by an appraisal or valuation firm selected by the Corporation and the Participant (or selling stockholder as the case may be).
+If the most recent valuation performed by an appraisal or valuation firm selected by the Corporation is more than 12) months old, then the Committee shall select an appraisal or valuation firm to perform an updated valuation.
+The appraisal or valuation firm shall be independent of the Corporation and the Participant (or selling stockholder as the case may be).
 The selection of the appraisal or valuation firm by the Committee shall be final and binding on all persons.
 The Corporation shall pay the fees and expenses of the appraisal or valuation firm.